 - During your stay, cardboard can be disposed of in the designated receptacle near the dumpster enclosure.
 Please do not leave cardboard in any other area.

 - At check out, please return all furnishings, games and equipment to their original locations, & remove all food & personal effects.
 Bed linens & towels will be removed by housekeeping.

 - At check out, all dishes need to be put away or in the dishwasher at departure.

 - At check out, all keys and chalkboards need to be returned to the suite doors.

 - At check out, all trash, cardboard & redeemables should be removed to the dumpster enclosure.

 Please read through our Welcome Information and our Check Out document.
 Should you need assistance related to our facilities, please contact us during our office hours (9am-4pm) by calling 207-567-3650.
-In the case of emergency, please call the same number.
+In case of an emergency, please call the same number.
 Our office line is forwarded to a mangers phone after hours.
 We occupy an office located on the lower level of the Retreat House near the Catering Kitchen.
-For assistance during your stay, please ring the doorbell outside the kitchen, email us at [email protected], or give us a call.
+For assistance during your stay, please ring the doorbell outside the kitchen, email us at firstname.lastname@example.org, or give us a call.

 Photography by The Light & Color